You shall know the truth and the truth shall set you free

 In many ways, that encounter with God’s angel also left me a changed person, just as Old Testament Jacob, who wrestled with God that night at the Jabbok and limped after the angel left him at daybreak.
 The Spirit Filled Bible explains Jacob’s encounter with God at the Jabbok as follows, “Jacob’s limp symbolizes that character transformation costs God’s people in terms of ego death… Personal character transformation is an important element of Jacob’s encounter with the angel.”

 Regardless of the tendency among traditional church denominations to deny the manifestation and even the existence of angels (and demons,) it remains a Scriptural, as well as a practical reality that spirits do appear, speak, and propel many of the thoughts and actions of human beings.

 DO ANGELS PROCREATE IN HEAVEN?

 God commanded His material creation on earth to multiply after their own kinds.
-However, for HUMANS, our most holy God created the marriage covenant to multiply and raise Godly families.
-HUMANS, who are still "LOWER" than the angels while living one earth, (Lu.
-20:36,) need to marry, but there is no such need in heaven.
+However, for humans, our most holy God created the marriage covenant to multiply and raise Godly families.
+Humans, who are still "lower" than the angels while living as physical beings on earth, (Lu.
+20:36,) do marry, but there is no such need in heaven.
 Angels remain a different species from departed human spirits, as explained in Hebrews chapters 1 and 2.
-The holy angelic race is incomprehensibly higher and drastically different from the human species.
-In heaven, however, human spirits and angelic spirits have one thing in common: they do not marry or have sex, as they have no need to multiply!
+The holy angelic species is incomprehensibly higher and drastically different from the human species.
+In heaven, however, human spirits and angelic spirits have two things in common: they continually worship Jesus, and they certainly do not multiply themselves!

 Are God’s Supernatural Angels Real and Who are They?